Expert Gum Graft Surgery & Cosmetic Gum Contouring

 Schedule A Cosmetic Gum Graft Consultation in Cabot, AR!

-Interested in either of these procedures, but still not sure if you’re a candidate?
-Don’t hesitate — contact Samuel F. Jirik, DDS today by calling 501-843-9561 or by clicking here to send us an Email Contact Form.
-We can get you set up with a consultation appointment, during which Dr. Jirik will examine the condition of your gums and help you decide if either of these procedures is right for you.
+Interested in either of these procedures but still not sure if you’re a candidate?
+Don’t hesitate — contact Samuel F. Jirik, DDS today by calling (501) 430-4516 or by clicking here to send us an email.
+We can set you up with a consultation appointment, during which Dr. Jirik will examine the condition of your gums and help you decide if either of these procedures is right for you.